Top 5 Data management principles to consider

 Businesses today need to get ahead of the game for the purpose of growth and sustainability.
 But one very important element that is needed to be able to do that is data.
 Decisions that are data-driven increase the chances of being in favor of the company.
 But, in today’s date, data is available in abundance.
 This raw data needs to be cleaned, sorted, analyzed and then put to use.
 This process is imperative for the drafting of master data.
 According to data governance, there are certain regulations that have control over the usability of data to prevent it from being misused.
 And the foundation of all that is data management.
 Data management is the base on which you will build the house of your data, which will be used for the advantage of your organization.

 After data collection preparation comes the management of your data.
 Management of your data includes obtaining, retaining, and accumulating, securing and processing it to make it useful as well as reliable for the users.
 It becomes imperative to organize and categorize this big data.
 It is a resilient process that makes the data consumable.
-There are a few data management guidelines that can be used and implemented by the users, but there are 5 basic principles of data management that are simple and effective in forming the correct structure for managing your data.
+There are a few data management guidelines that can be used and implemented by the users.

 To get your data management process off the ground, the first thing you need to do is design a framework.
 This framework will act as data management guidelines.
 This will allow systems and data integration.
 All of this will result in the formation of a strategy.
 Now, this strategy has to be really sturdy and personalized to be effective.
 Since the data is ever-growing and constantly expanding, the strategy has to be flexible.
 Effective data management will require your strategy to be able to answer various what, how, when, and where questions.
 The reliability and sustainability of the data cannot be achieved by cutting corners.
 There has to be a well-built blueprint to show the roadway of integration and advancement.